 In our GA, we use the maximum number of generated schedules in the worst case as the termination condition.
 The calculation of this value consists of two parts: (1) Every time our decoding procedure (Algorithm 1) is run, it is considered as one schedule is generated (Kolisch & Hartmann, 2006).
-(2) For the local improvement method (Algorithm 3), given an individual, in the worst-case scenario (i.e., only mandatory activities are executed and every possible start time is checked within their total float), the maximum number of evaluated schedules is i=1ma(lsi-esi)ma, where ma is the number of mandatory activities.
+(2) For the local improvement method (Algorithm 3), given an individual, in the worst-case scenario (i.e., only mandatory activities are executed and every possible start time is checked within their total float), the maximum number of evaluated schedules is i∈M(lsi-esi)len(M), where len(M) is the number of mandatory activities.

 Computational experiments